 For the last three and a half years, I've been religiously brewing coffee every morning in my trusty Aeropress.
 In this time, I've also self-published my sci-fi novel, written spec scripts (for film, TV, and games), and completed 100+ scuba dives.

 Brewing methods of choice: “I love the inverted Aeropress method of brewing coffee because I can brew a cup fast without compromising on the taste and body (for which I use an Able fine metal filter).
 Even the cleanup process is swift.”

-Scott Fisher – Editor & Video Content Creator
+Scott Fisher – Manual Espresso Master, Video Content Creator.

 With passions revolving around food, wine, travel, and automotive subjects, Scott has traveled extensively through North America and Europe, exploring food and drink pairings around the world.
 His love of coffee began in his teens when a friend's family introduced him to the glories of the classic Italian Moka pot.
 That technology got him through too many early-morning final exams in college and eventually led to a manual espresso machine after graduation.